 Here at the Cheddar Gorge Cheese Company, we continue to make cheese in this way and are alone in keeping the traditional art of Cheddar making alive in the heart of the village of Cheddar.
-We are the only producers of cheddar cheese in the Village of Cheddar, and so, by definition are the only authentic cheddar cheese makers in the world!
+We are the only producers of cheddar cheese in the Village of Cheddar, and so, by definition are the only authentic cheddar cheese makers remaining.

 Our cheese has won many prizes including awards at the World Cheese Awards 2018-19, the Global Cheese Awards and the British Cheese Awards 2108.
 For these, we are very proud indeed.